jiinmoon/AWSCertified/DVA-C01/01_AWS_IAM_+_EC2.md

     - If the service or app is outside of a region, we need to assign new security groups.

-- EC2 is not an software running on EC2; it lies outside, and EC2 won't even realize that the traffics are getting controlled by it.
+- EC2 is not an software running on EC2; it lies outside.
+And EC2 won't even realize that the traffics are getting controlled by it.

 - It is good to maintain one separate security group for SSH access.